 Originally from Southington, Conn., Gibney moved to Nashville in 2017, to study music business, with an emphasis on music production, at Belmont University.
 She released several singles and an EP while still in college, then, in 2021 and 2022, four ante-upping singles produced by Marshall Altman (Amy Grant, Josh Abbott Band): the ever-hopeful “That’s What I’m Looking For” (Taylor Acorn, Kyle Fishman, and Justin Wilson); the solo-written “Easy Like That;” the wistful and wishful “Single at the Same Time” (Lauren Alaina, Hannah Ellis, and Josh Kerr); and Gibney’s personal favorite, “Naïve” (Kelsea Ballerini, Jennifer Denmark, Nicolle Galyon, and Jimmy Robbins).

-“My past songs were a little more whimsical,” Gibney notes.
-“I had this really romantic view on life, and, right now, I don’t have that view, and I think that’s okay.
+“My older songs were a little more whimsical,” Gibney notes.
+“I had this really romantic view on life, and then I didn’t, and I think that’s okay.
 I think it just shows the ebb and flow of life.”

 Gibney has, as a fan herself, watched that ebb and flow play out in the careers of her musical role models: Kelsea Ballerini and Taylor Swift.
-Their unflinching honesty — and their success because of it — is a source of strength for Gibney as she prepares to bare another piece of her soul to the world.
+Their unflinching honesty — and their success because of it — is a source of strength for Gibney as she bared pieces of her soul to the world.